Audio System and Lighting Specifications

 Food & Drink, Misc

-one (1) case COLD bottled pilsner type lager beers (12 minimum).
-No American beer please (Boston Lager and such, it’s not lager as we understand it and we don't like it)
+- case COLD bottled lager beers (12 minimum).
+No American beer please

 Please have three (3) cold lager beers (bottle or draught) ready in the dressing room during the interval.
 After the show The Tiger Lillies will sign CDs in the foyer or where the CDs are on sale.
 Please have three (3) cold beers available at the point of sale at the close of the show.
 Did we mention we like a cold beer?
 It’s thirsty work being in a band and we are happier to mingle with your audience after a show with a cold beverage in our hands.